Introduction

 I find it difficult to try and imagine things with my eyes closed.
 Is this exercise too hard for me to do?

-If this is your first time doing an imaginative exercise like this with your eyes closed, it might feel a little weird at the beginning but with time you'll get more familiar with this format.
+If this is your first time doing an imaginative exercise like this with your eyes closed, it might feel a little weird at the beginning.
+With time, you'll get more familiar with this format.
 Maybe when you try it you will find that it feels totally natural to you.
-Try to think of this exercise as a new, useful and relaxing experience.
+Try to think of this exercise as a new, useful, and relaxing experience.
 Have fun with the different scenarios and enjoy the scenery depicted in the exercises.

 If I imagine my thoughts going away, doesn't that mean that I am ignoring my problems?